zwpdbh/axum_backend/seaorm_demo/README.md

 ```

 - Table name is `user`, it is case sensitive.
 - We generate the files into a new filder named `entity/src`.
-So, later we could change it into a dependent cargo `lib`.
+So, later we could use it as if it is created from `cargo new --lib`.
 - So the current tree structure is:

 ```sh